Black women are exhausted blog feature image

 Some observations about selfcare as a black woman

 The struggle is real and can often seem daunting especially when you consider all of the intersections that we as black women have to navigate daily.
 Also, historically and culturally, women have been conditioned to allow others to access our labour and resources to the point of exhaustion, if not death.
 As a matter of fact, it has been so normalized that when we start reclaiming our power and setting boundaries, they are often met with resistance and hostility from unexpected places.
-It does not matter that black women are exhausted, stressed and many in poor health due to a lack of selfcare and setting boundaries.
+It does not matter that Black women are exhausted, stressed and many in poor health due to a lack of selfcare and setting boundaries.

 It starts in the mind